Donald Sinden: Television

 From 1981, Sinden starred in the Thames Television situation comedy, Never the Twain.
-He played snooty antiques dealer Simon Peel who lived next door to a competitor Oliver Smallbridge (played by Windsor Davies).
+He played snooty antiques dealer Simon Peel who lived next door to a competitor, Oliver Smallbridge (played by Windsor Davies).
 The characters hated each other and were horrified when they discovered that their son and daughter were to be married – thus meaning they were related.
 The series was a TV ratings success and ran for 11 series until 1991.
-One episode in 1990 (A Car by Any Other Name) had Sinden being literally picked up by two police officers who were played by his own actor sons, Jeremy and Marc.
-His wife, Diana, appeared in the last episode.

 He was the subject of an extended edition of This Is Your Life in 1985 when he was surprised by Eamonn Andrews while filming on location in Surrey.

-He also appeared on Lily Savage's Blankety Blank.

 Sinden was regularly spoofed on Spitting Image, the 1980s British satirical television programme in which famous people were lampooned by caricatured latex puppets.
-Much of the Spitting Image humour was centred around Sinden being a ″ham″ actor, forever overacting and behaving in an overly theatrical way.
+Much of the Spitting Image humour was centred around Sinden being a "ham" actor, forever overacting and behaving in an overly theatrical way.
 For example, when his puppet, sitting in a restaurant, summons a waiter and asks "Do you serve a ham salad?" the waiter replies "Yes, we serve salad to anyone".

 From 2001 to 2007, he played the part of senior judge (and father-in-law of the title character), Sir Joseph Channing in Judge John Deed and was the voice of Totally Viral.
 In 2008, he played Colonel Henry Hammond in the Midsomer Murders episode "Shot at Dawn."
-He also played Sir Henry Clithering, in Miss Marple, "The Blue Geranium," Episode 91, Agatha Christie, on BBC (Acorn TV).
+In 2010 he played Sir Henry Clithering in the Agatha Christie's Marple episode "The Blue Geranium".